 The Fit-Light Trainer is a reaction training system that is versatile and dynamic, with the ability to capture various attributes of human performance such as reaction time, speed, agility, and coordination – all measured for immediate performance feedback.

-An innovative reaction-training system comprised of 8 RGB LED powered lights controlled by a tablet.
+This innovative reaction-training system comprised of 8 RGB LED powered lights controlled by a tablet.
 The lights are used as targets for the user to deactivate and can be adapted and configured for all sports and training regimes.

 Here’s the breakdown:

-Speed: is the ability to reach maximum velocity.
+Speed is the ability to reach maximum velocity.
 The most obvious example is the 100 m sprint.
 However, most games require the need for multi-directional speed.
 Meaning that in order to achieve optimal performance, an athlete has to be able to run, skate, etc. at peak speed but also be able to change directions as quickly as possible.
 This is where agility comes in (see below).

-Agility: is the ability to move quickly yet precisely in response to an external stimulus.
-Our FitLights train this perfectly, as you must move both quickly and with precision in order to deactivate the light in time.
+Agility is the ability to move quickly yet precisely in response to an external stimulus.
+Our Fit-Lights train this perfectly, as you must move both quickly and with precision in order to deactivate the light in time.

-Coordination: awareness of and ability to control multiple body-parts in space.
+Awareness of and ability to control multiple body-parts in space.
 We can create programs that have both arms or both legs moving at once in order to capture this.

 Essentially, an optimal combination of all of these skills is required to reach elite performance in almost all sports.
-Check out the video below to see how Connor McDavid uses these attributes as he evades a defender in the 2017 Stanley Cup Playoffs to score one of the sweetest goals of the year!

 In addition to being a great performance tool, Fit-Lights are also useful in injury rehabilitation.
 For example, we can use a single-leg balance drill while deactivating the lights with the other foot in order to improve joint stability.